 What if things are getting worse?
-As a carer you are in a good position to notice changes in the person's condition.
-If his or her health or behaviour deteriorates, get help as soon as possible.
-Symptoms to watch for include hallucinations, withdrawal, severe mood swings, religious obsessions, delusions and excessive alcohol and drug use.
+As a carer, you are in a good position to notice changes in the person's condition.
+If his or her health or behavior deteriorates, get help as soon as possible.
+Symptoms to watch for include hallucinations, withdrawal, severe mood swings, religious obsessions, delusions, and excessive alcohol and drug use.

 Caring for someone with a mental illness may be difficult and frustrating but may also be rewarding.
 Don't get discouraged.
 Try these tips and don't forget to care for yourself.
 Use all the resources available to you.